PRECISE/SMEDL/README.md

 		ctrl_exchange = "example.control";
 	};

+### JSON format of the asynchronous event message
+    {
+      "name" : "eventName",
+      "fmt_version" : "format version",
+      "params": {
+                  "v1" : value1,
+              "v2" : value2,
+              ...
+      }
+    }

+Only the message is encoded in JSON string and the routing key still follows the format of the rabbitmq.
+As a result, the  field "name" in the JSON string is not used for now.
+Moreover, the field "params" is optional when there is no attribute in the event.
+Names in the "params" field are "v"+index where index is from 1.
+Types and order of the data in "params" follows the definition of the event.

 ## Compiling with an architecture description
 An architecture description file can be compiled with the SMEDL specification using the following command: